How to Fix ERR SSL SERVER CERT BAD FORMAT Error?

 While connecting to a web server, browsers always verify the SSL certificate.
 If it detects something unusual or against the CA/B standards, an error is encountered and displayed on the screen.
 One such error is ERR_SSL_SERVER_CERT_BAD_FORMAT.

 Until a user doesn’t resolve this error, it’s not possible to access the website resources.
-So, you should learn how to fix this issue by undergoing the solution provided here.
+So, you should learn how to fix this issue using the solution provided here.

 Prerequisites To Understand

-Before you learn about the fixation of this error, you must understand the following terms and concepts associated with SSL/TLS certificate.
+Before you learn how to fix this error, you must understand the following terms and concepts associated with SSL/TLS certificates.

 • SSL/TLS certificates are used to implement HTTPS for a website.